Center for Women

 • Have achieved minimum custody level 3 (also known as honor grade)

-• Be capable of working in the community
+• Be approved for work release and capable of working in the community

-• Not had a serious infraction within the last year or a minor infraction within the last six months
+• No infractions within the last year or a minor infraction within the last six months

 • Be medically cleared to be at a facility with limited on-site medical staff